-Be picky about who you give your money to- To avoid being scammed, try to only purchase from well-known online retail websites or from online retailers that you personally know.
+Be picky with who you give your money to: To avoid being scammed, try to only purchase from well-known online retail websites or from online retailers that you know.

-Use software- Use antivirus software to prevent unsafe websites to protect your computer.
+Use software: Use antivirus software to prevent unsafe websites and protect your computer.

-Reach out to the FTC- Report fraudulent websites to the FTC so that other people aren't duped by fraudulent websites.
+Reach out to the FTC: Report fraudulent websites to the FTC so that fraudulent websites don't dupe other people.

-Dispute the charge- If you have been scammed by a fraudulent website, you can dispute the charge.
+Dispute the charge: If a fraudulent website has scammed you, you can dispute the charge.

-If you do try to contact or continue to stay in contact with a scammer (I strongly advise you not to) DO NOT give them any personal information.
+Do NOT give them any personal information if you do try to contact or continue to contact a scammer (I strongly advise you not to).
 They can use almost any personal information to learn more about you, be safe, and be smart.